 Submit your code, outputs, and a README file.
-The outputs should consist of at least: (1) a list of ATIS test sentences with tab-separated numbers of parse trees, and (2) pictures of the parse trees for an ATIS test sentence of your choice with less than five parses.
+The outputs should consist of at least: (1) your parsing results (number of parses per sentence), as a text file with one line of the form sentence\t#parses for each test sentence, where \t is a tab character; (2) pictures of the parse trees for an ATIS test sentence with two to five parses.
 You can visualize an NLTK tree using its draw method.

-Extra credit If you still have time left, here's a project for extra credit.
+Extra credit.
+If you still have time left, here's a project for extra credit.
 Perhaps it has occurred to you that it is quite wasteful to compute all parse trees just to find out how many parse trees there are.
 Figure out how to compute the number of parse trees for an entry $A \in Ch(i, k)$ from your chart with backpointers, without actually computing these parse trees.
 Verify that you get the correct results, and compare the efficiency of your new procedure to your earlier solution.